NeuroML/Documentation/source/Userdocs/MultiCompartmentOLMexample.md

 We see that there are no segments in the cell because we have not added any.
 However, there are already a number of "default" segment groups that were automatically added for us: `all`, `soma_group`, `axon_group`, `dendrite_group`.
 These groups allow us to keep track of all the segments, and of the segments forming the soma, the axon, and the dendrites of the cell respectively.
+Take a look at the {ref}`conventions page <userdocs:conventions:segments>` for more information on these.

 We now have an empty cell.
 Since we are building a multi-compartmental cell, we now proceed to define the detailed morphology of the cell.